Alfresco/alfresco-ng2-components/docs/process-services-cloud/components/edit-process-filter-cloud.component.md

 ### Filter properties

-You can supply various _filter properties_ to edit that will determine which processes are found by a filter.
+You can supply various _filter properties_ to edit.
+These will determine which processes are found by a filter.
 The full set of properties is given below: